 It’s the best of both worlds, but can be a lot more practical than double-barrelling.
 It’s always advisable to have all records consistently under the one name, particularly government and bank records.

-Let Confetti take the hassle out of your new name
+Let NameSwitch take the hassle out of your new name

 For women who want to change names after marriage, but delay it for months or years – time, effort and expense are the most frequently cited reasons.
 Often the problem with changing names is having to get on the phone and invest virtually an entire day to undertaking research, waiting on hold and writing letters.
-We put all that in the past with the personalised Confetti name change kits.
+That is now about to be a thing of the past with the personalised NameSwitch name change package.
 On average a bride notifies 16 organisations of her new name and the research and paperwork takes 6 hours.
-Confetti’s name change program creates ready-to-send name change letters and faxes in your name.
-If any organisations have a special form we also include it.
-Where possible, we provide notifications that are ready for you to sign and send.
-To get a head start with your name change paperwork or to find out more visit namechange.confetti.co.uk.
+NameSwitch’s name change program creates ready-to-send name change letters and forms in your name.
+To get a head start with your name change paperwork or to find out more visit the NameSwitch page.